FloWatt: The world's most powerful tidal farm

 Innovative and robust technology

-The HQ 2.5 tidal turbine was developed by Hydroquest, in partnership with a group of French industrial, scientific and academic partners.
+The HQ 2.8 tidal turbine was developed by Hydroquest in partnership with a number of French industrial, scientific and academic partners.

 A robust technology, validated by the success of the 1MW turbine test project, which operated for 2 years (2019-2021) at the Paimpol-Bréhat test site in Brittany.
 A feat that has made it possible to certify the reliability of this technology, as the turbine has demonstrated 100% availability.
 The new generation benefits from feedback on this already proven concept and offers better performance.
 Its design has been simplified to make it lighter and it remains robust because it does not use any new components and is designed to last 25 years.